 They significantly reduce the symptoms during the early stages of the disease and reduce the chance of transition to later stages .

 The latest data show that probiotics have uses in systems other than the gastrointestinal tract.

-Probiotics, today, can be used to treat mental disorders, as a correlation has been established between bowel and brain health .
+Probiotics can be helpful in treating various mental disorders, as research has shown a clear connection between bowel and brain health .

 According to new data, the microbial flora of the intestine communicates with the brain through hormones, through the immune system, or even directly (e.g. neurotransmitters produced in the intestine communicate with the brain via the vagus nerve).

 This pathway has given birth to psychobiotics- drugs that improve brain function by interacting with the microbial flora of the gut .

 It is capable of directly producing various neurotransmitters, such as serotonin, noradrenaline, dopamine, and γ-aminobutyric acid .